theBlue0x/docs/docs/setup/local.md

 	- Navigate to the Blue0x Desktop Wallet folder (the folder you just extracted) and while holding down the SHIFT key, right click and select *Open a command line from here*.

-	- From the command line, type: `java -jar Blue0x.jar`
+	- From this command line, type: `java -jar Blue0x.jar`

 	- You will now see your computer begin to sync with the Blue0x Network.
 When you see "Finished Blockchain Download" , you may proceed.